paulwarren/nzde/dict/M/README.md

  <i>abbr.</i> ?memorandum of ?
 [ORIGIN: acronym]

 >  A Moa established a relationship between Telecom and big customers for the purchase and provision of telecommunications services and products. <i>(May 31, 1993,Dominion Infotech Weekly,1</i>)

-## MOA

- <i>abbr.</i> Microlensing Observations in Astrophysics: a Japan/NZ collaboration that makes observations on dark matter, extra-solar planets and stellar atmospheres using the gravitational microlensing technique at the Mt John Observatory near Tekapo in New Zealand. [see http://www.phys.canterbury.ac.nz/moa/]